 Although he retained the futuristic appearance of the Classic, Bowden abandoned the hub dynamo and replaced the drive-train with a more common sprocket-chain assembly.
 The new name, Spacelander, was chosen to capitalize on interest in the Space Race.

 Financial troubles forced Bowden to rush the development of the Spacelander, which was released in 1960 in five colors: Charcoal Black, Cliffs of Dover White, Meadow Green, Outer Space Blue, and Stop Sign Red.

 The bicycle was priced at $89.50, which made it one of the more expensive bicycles on the market.
 In addition, the fiberglass frame was relatively fragile, and its unusual nature made it difficult to market to established bicycle distributors.

-Only 522 Spacelander bicycles were shipped before production was halted, although more complete sets of parts were manufactured.
+According to Leon Dixon, only 522 Spacelander bicycles were shipped before production was halted, although more complete sets of parts were manufactured.

 Bowden designed a third iteration of the bicycle, called the 300, but only a small number of prototypes were ever made.